Goykhman/numbox/docs/numbox.core.work.rst

 of `Node` instance objects - which in turn reduces unnecessary computation overhead and simplifies the program design.

-To that end, each node is identified by its name and contains a uniformly-typed container member with all the input nodes references that it bears a directed dependency relationship to.
+To that end, each node is identified by its name and contains a uniformly-typed vector-like container member (rendered by the numba-native `numba.core.typed.List`) with all the input nodes references that it bears a directed dependency relationship to.
-This enables a traversal not only of graphs of `Node` instances themselves but also graphs of objects of its subclasses, such as, the graphs of `Work` nodes.
+This enables a traversal not only of graphs of `Node` instances themselves but also graphs of objects representable by it, such as, the graphs of `Work` nodes.

-`Node` implementation makes heavy use of numba `meminfo <https://numba.readthedocs.io/en/stable/developer/numba-runtime.html?highlight=meminfo#memory-management>`_ paradigm that manages memory-allocated payload via smart pointer (pointer to numba's meminfo object) reference counting.
+`Node` implementation makes heavy use of the numba `meminfo <https://numba.readthedocs.io/en/stable/developer/numba-runtime.html?highlight=meminfo#memory-management>`_ paradigm that manages memory-allocated payload via smart pointer (pointer to numba's meminfo object) reference counting.
-This allows users to reference the desired memory location via a 'void' structref type, such as, :class:`numbox.core.any.erased_type.ErasedType`, or :class:`numbox.core.utils.void_type.VoidType`, and dereference its payload accordingly when needed via the appropriate :func:`numbox.utils.lowlevel.cast`.
+This allows users to reference the desired memory location via a 'void' structref type, such as, :class:`numbox.core.any.erased_type.ErasedType`, or :class:`numbox.core.utils.void_type.VoidType`, or base structref type, such as, :class:`numbox.core.work.node_base.NodeBaseType`, and dereference its payload accordingly when needed via the appropriate :func:`numbox.utils.lowlevel.cast`.

 .. automodule:: numbox.core.work.node